Xunnamius/project-utils/README.md

 All Projector projects require at least the following:

-- A `package.json` file at the root of the repository
+- A `package.json` file at the root of the repository.

 That's it.